reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 ## Introduction

-Apostasy is a Wabbajack modlist for Skyrim SE that offers a modern, action-oriented combat system, custom tailored gameplay, and a consistent, high-fidelity graphics overhaul.
-Apostasy aims to deliver a cohesive and refined experience, enhancing both visuals and mechanics.
+a mostly vanilla plus mod list with the additon of a few quality of life additions, and some visual improvements. the main focus is to basically be an enhanced edition of the game

-A full list of the mods used in this modlist can be viewed [here](https://loadorderlibrary.com/lists/Apostasy).
+A full list of the mods used in this modlist can be viewed on the WJ gallery page

-You can find a summary of all relevant gameplay changes on the [Gameplay Guide](https://github.com/Oghma-Infinium/Apostasy/blob/main/GAMEPLAY.md) as well.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]